 Historical Photographs of China

 This blog showcases the work and interests of the University of Bristol’s Historical Photographs of China project.
 Launched in 2006, and led by Robert Bickers, it aims to locate, digitize and publish online through its open access platform, historical photographs of China mainly in the hands of families who formerly had connections to China.
 We borrow collections, make copies and return the originals.
 For a variety of reason, these materials form an important surrogate for materials lost during the course of China’s tumultuous twentieth century.
 They also provide records of its historic built environment, culture, society and politics.
 The platform currently showcases barely a quarter of the materials that we have digitized, which range in date from 1857 to 1967, but which are mostly concentrated in period 1880s-1930s.
-We welcome suggestions, enquiries about contributing, and corrections to our captions.
-Contact us here.

 To find about about the project please visit the site.
 You can also find us on Twitter, Facebook, and Sina Weibo, and you can find a short film about the project here, and a BBC Radio 4 programme about us here.